ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 * [New behavior](http://datahub.berkeley.edu/user-redirect/interact?repo=data8assets&path=materials/sp17/lab/lab01 ) - all lab folders present at `~/data8assets/materials/sp17/lab`
 * [Old behavior](http://data8.haas.berkeley.edu/user-redirect/interact?repo=data8assets&path=materials/su17/lab/lab01 ) - just `lab01` folder present at `~/data8assets/materials/su17/lab`

-### **Restrictions**

-To use an interact link, files must be stored in a public GitHub repo.
-Interact links will not work with private repositories.
-Previously, content had to be stored in the `data-8` GitHub organization or in an approved account or organization.
-This no longer applies, interact links can be used with content stored in ANY public repository.

 ### **Interact Link Generator**

 Interact links can be manually created in the format shown above, or can be automatically generated using [this](https://url-to-interact.herokuapp.com\) tool.
 The interact link generator tool allows users to specify a JupyterHub URL and GitHub url as inputs.
 The tool will generate an interact link for the specified GitHub content and JupyterHub.